lbussy/LCBLog/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-See LICENSE for details.
+See [LICENSE.md](LICENSE.md) for details.

 ---